SummerSad/ftp_client/README.rst

 FTP Client
 ==========

-Implement in C++ and Winsock 2.2, test with FileZilla server.
+Follows RFC 959, implements in C++ and Winsock 2.2, test with FileZilla server.

 How to run
 ==========